42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Multipart upload intialization

-Get signed urls to upload a big file split in multiparts Once the video is uploaded, do not forget to call the multipart upload finalize  New video file is replacing previous video file.
+Retrieve signed URLs for uploading a large video file in multiple parts.
+After uploading, you must finalize the multipart upload process.
+Uploading a new file replaces the existing one.

 ### Example